bugracntp/bugracntp/README.md

-- 👋 Hi, I’m @bugracntp
+- 👋 Hi, I’m Buğra Çantepe
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning django on python, .net framework on c#, java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me, on [Linkedin](https://www.linkedin.com/in/bugra-cantepe/) or with e-mail can123.bugra@gmail.com

 <!---
-bugracntp/bugracntp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Software developer with two years of experience and university education in automation systems and OOP programming wicth is c# and java.
+He is a passionate developer who is oriented towards web programming and is open to learning new technologies in this area.
+Enjoys adapting to collaborative work and exchange of knowledge and experience.
 --->